Automattic/vip-workflow-plugin/README.md

 4. Draft
 5. Pending Review

-You can change existing or add new ones anytime, and drag and drop to change their order.
-The paradigm for your workflow is that, it starts at create, and ends at publish.
+The plugin doesn't expect any specific configuration, so your first step is to set up statuses that reflect your workflow.
+You may notice that the steps are listed in a linear order.
+The plugin assumes a linear workflow where content is moving from creation to publish.

-By default, the plugin blocks the publishing of a post or page ( the supported post types are configurable within settings) until it reaches the status before publish.
-In the list above, that would be Pending Review.
-This can be turned off under settings, under the option `Publish Guard`.
+By default, the plugin prevents publishing a post or page (the supported post types are configurable within settings) unless it has reached the last status on your list.
+This feature can be turned off under settings under the `Publish Guard` option.

-The plugin also sends email notifications and webhook notification when a post's status changes.
-By default, email notifications are turned on for the blog admin and webhook notifications are turned off until a valid webhook url is provided.
-This can be configured under settings.
+The plugin also sends notifications when a post's status changes.
+By default, email notifications are turned on for the blog admin.
+Additional email recipients can be configured.
+You can also set up webhook notifications under settings.

-### Block Editor
+### Editorial Experience

-Within the block editor, we provide an easy way to switch your post status - a dropdown within the sidebar.
-All your custom statuses will be available within this dropdown, and will drive the publish guard feature if it's been enabled.
+To switch your post status, simply select the new status from the dropdown in the sidebar.

 ## Code Filters

 ### `vw_notification_ignored_statuses`

-Filter the post statuses that should be ignored when sending notifiations.
-By default, the `inherit`, `auto-draft` and the previous status are checked against.
+When a post changes status, configured notifications are sent.
+You can use this filter to prevent notifications when a post transitions into specific statuses.
+By default, the plugin already filters the built-in `inherit` and `auto-draft` statuses.

 ```php
 /**